 - a copy of your academic transcript(s) showing an overall GPA or school certificates

-- an explanation of your institution’s scoring, showing the institution’s GPA range e.g., 1-5, 1-7 (normally found on the back of your transcript)
+- a copy of your grading system – an explanation of your institution’s scoring, showing the institution’s GPA range e.g., 1-5, 1-7 (typically found on the back of your official transcript)

 - the name of the university and course you wish to apply for.